pan-efs/My-Digital-Drone-Twin/README.md

 ```

 `python.pythonPath` may not be the same.
 Look your directory.
+# Run the app via command
+Use the below command to run the app. `-W ignore` flag ignores useless warnings which are popped up.
+`cd app`
+`python -W ignore run.py`
 # Run unittests
 Use the command `python run_tests.py` to run the `unittests`.